Kotlin/KEEP/proposals/jvm-expose-boxed.md

 > [!NOTE]
 > There is a corner case in which `@JvmExposeBoxed` with a name is always needed: when the function has no argument which is a value class, but returns a value class.
 > In that case the compilation scheme performs no mangling.
 As a result, without the annotation the Java compiler would produce an ambiguity error while resolving the name.

+The `@JvmExposeBoxed` annotation may be applied to a declaration, or a declaration container (classes, files).
+In the latter case, it should be taken as applied to every single declaration within it, with the same value for `expose`.
+It is not allowed to give an explicit value to `jvmName` when using the annotation in a declaration container.

 The following is an example of the compilation of some operations over `PositiveInt`.
 The `box-impl` and `unbox-impl` refer to the operations defined in the [current compilation scheme](https://github.com/Kotlin/KEEP/blob/master/proposals/inline-classes.md#inline-classes-abi-jvm) for boxing and unboxing without checks.